 Tuition fees: All tuition fees will be fully covered by the MRC DTP Studentship.

-Eligibility: Home, EU and international students are all eligible to apply, but places are limited for EU and international applicants.
+Eligibility: Home, EU and international students are all eligible to apply.
+We have funding available for up to nine studentship places for EU and international applicants.
+All MRC DTP studentships are fully funded; including tuition fees, stipend and bench fee.
 If you are unsure if you meet the eligibility criteria, contact our Admissions Team for clarification.

 The programme welcomes applications from a diverse range of backgrounds.
 Applicants will be reviewed on qualifications, experience and potential to undertake a research degree.